 You’re standing in the dining room of your old 1920s bungalow.
 It’s mid January and you’re feeling the 20 degree draft coming in thinking “I’ve got to replace these windows!”
 You’re beginning to convince yourself that it’s time to let your home’s historic charm go for the sake of your heating bill.
 You hate it.
 Your house will never look the same again.
 It will lose all the historic appeal that makes it feel uniquely yours..

 When you own an older home, there will always be compromises.
 But this compromise – the freezing cold draft and astronomical Dominion bills – is just not working for you anymore.
 But before you start shopping for replacement windows, there are a few things to consider that would allow you to keep those charming old windows and solve your problems.

 Let’s start with the benefits of keeping your old windows.

 First of all, according to a window restoration expert of “Pain in the Glass” in Rochester, New York, the materials in your old windows are far superior.
 The wood often comes from large, old trees, making it tighter grained and more rot and insect resistant than the juvenile growth wood of todays windows.

 Secondly, restoring your old windows costs significantly less than replacing them fully.
-I know… I know… if you have energy efficient windows, your heating and cooling bills will decrease, but did you know that it takes a minimum of 12 years (and up to 30, depending on who you ask!) to break even on the cost of replacement?
+We get it... if you have energy efficient windows, your heating and cooling bills will decrease, but did you know that it takes a minimum of 12 years (and up to 30, depending on who you ask!) to break even on the cost of replacement?
 Furthermore, most don’t last more than 10 years before needing repairs or full replacement.
-This all depends on the caliber of window you purchase, but again, cost will increase with quality here to.
+This all depends on the caliber of window you purchase, but again, cost will increase with quality here too.

-Call me old fashioned, but I think you should consider it all before just tossing out the old and bringing in the new.
+Call us old fashioned, but we think you should consider it all before just tossing out the old and bringing in the new.